Yasir-Tariq/Jenkins_ECR/README.md

 2.Dockerfile: contains a sample web application image.
 3.index.html: contains code for the application.
 4.linux.png: a sample picture to be attached to the web application.
+Please note that the ECS infrastructure ECR repository would be provisioned before hand.

 ## Explanation